Murder of Brenda Gerow: Later efforts and identification

 Kalhauser has past ties to Arizona and is believed to have murdered his wife, Diane Van Reeth, in 1995; he was living under an assumed name at the time of his wife's death.
 Although Van Reeth's body has never been found, Kalhauser was later convicted of her murder in 1999.
-Other events in Kalhauser's criminal history include being convicted for the 1974 murder of Paul Chapman and being indicted for the attempted murder of a man in 1979.
+Other events in Kalhauser's criminal history include being convicted of manslaughter for the 1974 shooting of Paul Chapman and being indicted for the attempted murder of a man in 1979.
 Following his indictment for the 1979 case, Kalhauser jumped bail and fled after being released from jail.
 When he married Diane Van Reeth in Nevada, he used a false name to avoid being discovered.
 Kalhauser was sentenced to 20 years in prison in Arizona following his conviction for second-degree murder.
 Arizona prison records show that he completed his sentence on May 8, 2019.

 On September 28, 2015, information was released that the body of the unidentified victim had been formally identified as Gerow in April 2015, and that her body would be returned to family members.
 The identification was made through comparison of the family's DNA compared to that of the victim.
 Gerow's father, William Sr., stated he did not understand any possible motive for the death of his daughter.
 Kalhauser is considered a person of interest in the murder; police have asked for information from anyone who knew Kalhauser and Gerow in the late 1970s or early 1980s.
 After the family received the remains, the body was cremated.

 In 2017, Gerow's and Van Reeth's cases were featured on the second episode of Who Killed Jane Doe? on Investigation Discovery.
 Her brother and father provided interviews.